 - Source control your Grafana dashboards.
 One of the biggest challenges with dashboard maintenance is version drift.
 You can save Grafana dashboards as JSON files in source control and deploy them to the Kubernetes cluster via an automated build pipeline.
 This will ensure that the Grafana dashboards are consistent across all Kubernetes clusters in all environments.

 - Switch into the query-focused Explore mode for troubleshooting issues.
 You can easily focus on the query in Explore workflow without worrying about modifying queries in the existing dashboards.
 Once you have the final query ready, you can start working on the new dashboard or modify an existing one.

 - Take advantage of template variables to create dynamic and reusable dashboards.
 Doing so gives you the ability to monitor a large number of components (set as template variables) with one centralized dashboard.
 Since you don’t need to hardcode the application name, server name, etc. in your metrics query, maintenance of the dashboards is much easier.

 - Boost dashboard performance by lazy loading of panels.
 There’s no need to load all the panels in a dashboard when you first open it.
 As you scroll down on your dashboard, the queries are executed against the backend data store, and metrics are displayed in the panels.
 This feature is enabled by default starting with v6.2.

 Having a consolidated observability tool for cloud native applications is incredibly helpful.
-Grafana is headed towards bringing “the three pillars of observability” (metrics, logging and tracing) into a single experience.
+Grafana is the most popular visualization tool for one of “the three pillars of observability” (metrics, logging and tracing).
 This will be a game-changer in the monitoring landscape, since users can bring in their favorite observability tooling by adding different data sources to Grafana dashboards.